 The main activities of the Chair will be framed within a newly launched EMU Laboratory - a joint initiative with the Pierre Werner Chair - that will provide the multidisciplinary forum to explore innovative and pragmatic policy and reforms alternatives.

-The Tommaso Padoa-Schioppa Chair is generously funded by Banque de France, Banca d’Italia and Pirelli.
+The Tommaso Padoa-Schioppa Chair is generously funded by Banque de France, Banca d’Italia, Pirelli and Unicredit.